robinmuhia/arbitrageClient/README.md

 ### Output

-Average response time for the 95th percentile is around 1 minute 43 seconds.
+Average response time for the 95th percentile is around 53 seconds.
 So you can expect to receive a response within that time 95% of the time.
 This is because we call the api to get all sports with their odds then iteratively loop through all possible permutations.
 Any optimization techniques are appreciated.